domferr/tilingshell/README.md

 ## Usage ##

 ### Tiling System ###
-When grabbing and moving a window, press <kbd>CTRL</kbd> key to show the tiling layout.
+When grabbing and moving a window, press <kbd>CTRL</kbd> key to show the tiling layout (you can choose another key from the preferences).
 When moving on a tile, it will highlight.
 Ungrab the window to place that window on the highlighted tile.

 [tiling_system.webm](https://github.com/domferr/tilingshell/assets/14203981/a45ec416-ad39-458d-9b9f-cddce8b25666)